Last Updated on June, 2025

 However, note that you need at least ½ acre to create a fence.

-Alert notifications on the other hand come in handy when your dog is about to escape the fence, allowing you to act quickly.
+Alert notifications on the other hand come, as you may already know, is handy when your dog is about to escape the fence, allowing you to act quickly.

 Forest mode in the new SpotOn is top-notch, when enabled, it improves the GPS performance while you’re in areas with a lot of buildings, walls and trees.
 The performance boost is noticeable, mainly if you compare with it turned off.

-If you go hiking and camping with your dog, SpotOn is the only GPS fence you can carry at the moment.
+If you go hiking and camping with your dog, SpotOn has its own solution.
 It’s off-grid mode connects to your phone via Bluetooth and allows you to create fences even in areas with zero cell service.
 Tested it in my backyard and yeah, it really works.

 Key Specs: